Lupercalia, Parentalia and Februarius February 15th

 The translation is from Green, Peter (Trans) ‘Ovid The Erotic Poems’ Penguin Classics, London 1982‘

-Mother Cybele’s votaries were castrati, hence their high pitched voices.
-Cybele fell in love with Attys, who made her jealous, so Cybele made him mad, whereupon he castrated himself and bled to death.
-The Mother Goddess had him resurrected body and soul and he enjoyed divine bliss ever after.
-A Cybelian castration device, dredged out of the Thames, can be seen in the Roman Gallery of the British Museum.’
+Mother Cybele’s votaries were castrati, hence their high-pitched voices.
+The Cybele, the Mother Goddess, fell in love with Attys, who made her jealous.
+She made him mad, whereupon he castrated himself and bled to death.
+The Goddess had him resurrected body and soul.
+They enjoyed divine bliss ever after.
+A Cybelian castration device, dredged out of the Thames, can be seen in the Roman Gallery of the British Museum.

 photo of Castration Device from the River Thames at London Bridge British Museum Photo kevin flude